List of Mighty Morphin Power Rangers characters: Squatt and Baboo

 When Lord Zedd took over as the main villain in the second season, Squatt and Baboo's roles were greatly reduced.
 Though still living in the palace, they mainly watch events in the throne room from behind a wall and offer occasional comments.
 Both participate in Zedd and Rita's wedding.
 They were later put back to work as saboteurs after Rita's return.
 In the third season, they are pure comic relief and occasionally are paired with Rito Revolto in schemes Rita involves them in.

 Squatt and Baboo disappear during the Power Rangers Zeo series, when fleeing from the Machine Empire with their masters.

-Squatt was seen in "Countdown to Destruction" with Rita and Zedd's army.
+In Power Rangers in Space, Squatt was seen in "Countdown to Destruction" with Rita and Zedd's army.

 Squatt was voiced by Michael Sorich and his suit actor is Minoru Watanabe.

 Baboo was voiced by Colin Philips and his suit actor was portrayed by Hideaki Kusaka (uncredited in season 1), Steve Andreno in Seasons 1–3, and later by Jason Ybarra in Seasons 3-Zeo.